Pentylenetetrazol

+Side effects

+Pentylenetetrazol is anxiogenic and has been known to induce severe anxiety in humans.

-Mechanism
+Mechanism of action

 The mechanism of pentylenetetrazol is not well understood, and it may have multiple mechanisms of action.
 In 1984, Squires et al. published a report analyzing pentylenetetrazol and several structurally related convulsant drugs.
-They found that in vivo convulsant potency was strongly correlated to in vitro affinity to the picrotoxin binding site on the GABA-A receptor complex.
-Many GABA-A ligands, such as the sedatives diazepam and phenobarbital, are effective anticonvulsants, but presumably pentylenetetrazol has the opposite effect when it binds to the GABA-A receptor.
+They found that in vivo convulsant potency was strongly correlated to in vitro affinity to the picrotoxin binding site on the GABAA receptor complex.
+Many GABAA receptor ligands, such as diazepam and phenobarbital, are effective anticonvulsants, but pentylenetetrazol presumably has the opposite effect when it binds to the GABAA receptor.

 Several studies have focused on the way pentylenetetrazol influences neuronal ion channels.
 A 1987 study found that pentylenetetrazol increases calcium influx and sodium influx, both of which depolarize the neuron.
 Because these effects were antagonized by calcium channel blockers, pentylenetetrazol apparently acts at calcium channels, and it causes them to lose selectivity and conduct sodium ions, as well.

 Research

 Pentylenetetrazol has been used experimentally to study seizure phenomena and to identify pharmaceuticals that may control seizure susceptibility.
 For instance, researchers can induce status epilepticus in animal models.
 Pentylenetetrazol is also a prototypical anxiogenic drug and has been extensively used in animal models of anxiety.
 Pentylenetetrazol produces a reliable discriminative stimulus, which is largely mediated by the GABAA receptor.
 Several classes of compounds can modulate the pentylenetetrazol discriminative stimulus, including 5-HT1A, 5-HT3, NMDA, glycine, and L-type calcium channel ligands.

+Pentylenetetrazol is being studied as a wakefulness-promoting agent in the treatment of idiopathic hypersomnia and narcolepsy.